krishnabansuri/UpgradCapstonePrjTelcom2022/README.md

       -first take age grps and then plot of the top the mobile brands 3.1 Feature Engineering tasks
     -Considering the events data, you can create a feature called Average Events, which can give you an estimate of how long the users' mobile phones are active.
-    -You can use the information related to the location of the users (latitude and longitude data) to create features representing changes in the latitude and longitude details at different times of the day.
+    -You can use the information related to the location of the users (latitude and longitude data) to create features representing changes in the latitude and longitude details at different times of the day. - done
-    -You can create features such as Median Latitude and Median Longitude for different event ids.
-    -You can also group the existing categories to create a new supercategory that will establish a significance in predicting the outcome variable.
+    -You can create features such as Median Latitude and Median Longitude for different event ids.-done -You can also group the existing categories to create a new supercategory that will establish a significance in predicting the outcome variable.
 4. Advanced Visualisation and Clustering
-  a)	Geospatial Visualisation
+  a)	Geospatial Visualisation - done
       -basemap one of the Matplotlib toolkits under the mpl_toolkits
       1. Plot the visualisation plot for a sample of 1 lakh data points.
           -sample 1 lakh data points of lat n long and visualize the data poitns on the map and analyse